pag-iiitd/DocDependency/scripts/RQ2_scripts/README.md

 # Running extraction scripts:

 ## Getting the line numbers which changed between commits (using getting_line_numbers.py):
-1. Open a terminal with the current directory as the 'project_folder'
+1. Open a command prompt with the current directory as the 'project_folder'
 2. Run the python script using command
     `>   python getting_line_numbers.py <project_name>`
     For example for gson project use command